ga-wdi-boston/html-css-layout/README.md

 ## Objectives

-Students should, at the end of the lesson, be able to:
+Developers should, at the end of the lesson, be able to:

--   Explain the box model of element spacing
+-   Explain the box model of element spacing.
 -   Establish spacing inside and outside of elements using margin and padding.
 -   Explain the difference between different types of distance measurement in a web page, including 'px', '%', and 'em'.